aton

 From source

 Optionally, you can install ATON from the GitHub repo.
-Clone the repository or download the latest stable release as a ZIP, unzip it, and run inside the ATON/ directory:
+Clone the repository or download the latest stable release as a ZIP, unzip it, and run inside it:

 pip install .